 In chronological order, our five nominees are:

-Untitled by Jill Denny and Jeff Chen.
-The New York Times, January 1st, 2015.
+Untitled by Ellen Leuschner and Jeff Chen.
+The New York Times, March 12th, 2015.

-This is a beautifully multi-layered theme idea, maximized skillfully by the constructors, and my choice for January 2015′s Crossword of the Month.
+Pretty amazing, and my choice for March 2015′s Crossword of the Month.

 Full list of Crossword of the Month winners:

 March 2015 — Jeremy Newton, The New York Times